chuv-pne/pne-docker/README.md

 chuvpne/pne-docker
 ```

+You can use multiple `-v` arguments if additional volumes (such as reference databases) need to be available within the docker container.

 RStudio server is now running within a docker container, access it from a web browser at the address [localhost:8787](localhost:8787) and login using the following credentials:
 * user: "$USER" as set in the docker run command (per example: "alice")